 Simultaneous to the publication of our investigation "Horsemeat originating from torturous production" as well as the attempts of the GVFI Basel to downplay the malpractices at the slaughterhouse Lamar despite defamatory allegations and results of their own audit, the media in Buenos Aires is full of reports concerning criminal procedures in connection with horse slaughter at exactly that slaughterhouse.
 There, stolen horses are slaughtered to a great extent.

-stolen - slaughtered - sold - for the Swiss market
+Corruption: Stolen, slaughtered, and sold for the Swiss market

 Our findings on the ground surpass our worst expectations.
 We speak with victims, police officers, horse dealers, veterinarians, polo horse breeders, an informal employee of the government, and slaughterhouse employees.
 We meet the lawyer that managed to halt the slaughter procedures in February.
 We see horses that were already on the slaughterhouse premises and could be saved last minute.
 The statements of our conversation partners give a clear depiction of the situation: In Argentina horse theft is part of the daily agenda, run by criminal organisations and corrupted officials.
 In the EU-certified slaughterhouse Lamar, where up to 50% of horses slaughtered are stolen, stolen goods for the Swiss market and the EU are produced.
 The business is covered and promoted by "the top ranks in politics".